FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22 September 2014.md

 and Local Government, and (ii) Guidelines for Establishment and Operation of

-Corporate Policy Groups and Strategic Policy Committees.--- 12
+Corporate Policy Groups and Strategic Policy Committees.
+---
+12

 Proposed by Councillor Sheahan (J);